retest/gui-state-machine-api/README.md

 * `sbt scalafmt` to format the Scala source files with scalafmt.
 * `sbt 'release cross with-defaults'` to create a release with a new version number which is added as tag.
 This command does also publish the artifacts.
 * `sbt publish` publishes the artifacts in ReTest's Nexus.
 This command can be useful to publish SNAPSHOT versions.
+* `sbt publishM2` publishes the artifacts in the local Maven repository.

 ## NFA for the Representation of GUI Behavior